skalenetwork/hackathon/README.md

 * [SKALE Development channel on Discord](https://discord.gg/vvUtWJB) (👈Come here to get your SKALE chain)
 * [SKALE Developer documentation](https://developers.skalelabs.com)

+## Introduction
+### Why SKALE at the Hackathon?

+SKALE empowers Ethereum DApps to scale solidity smart contracts in a secure, reliable, cost-effective manner.
+In short — with two clicks you can deploy your dApp to a fast sidechain with flexible blocksizes, 1 second blocktimes, and no gas.
+These features are great IRL, but are also great at hackathons where performance helps you have a better showing with the judges.

-## Bounties (for EthDenver)
+## Bounties (for EthParis)

-### Bounty Overview: Rockies SKALER
+### Bounty Overview
-Description: The most impressive scaling submission based on judgment criteria detailed below.
+Description: The most impressive dApps using SKALE.

-* **1st Place Prize Amount: $2,000** 🏆
+* **1st Place Prize Amount: €1,000** 🏆 for a super dDapp on SKALE
-* **Honorable Mention: $1,000 each to up to three teams**
+* **Honorable Mentions: €500 each to up to five teams** for best dApps on SKALE

 #### Requirements
 * [Join our Discord channel](https://discord.gg/vvUtWJB)
-* Brief 3-5 minute presentation describing the scaling issue and how SKALE was used to solve the issue.
+* Brief 3-5 minute presentation describing the project and use of SKALE chain.
 * Use of a SKALE chain in solution.
 * Link to open source code.

 ### Judging Criteria
-Show the world what is possible when we aren’t encumbered with scaling issues.
-Run smart contracts and transactions at high speeds.
-Prizes will be awarded to teams based on the following criteria:

-**Powerful scaling use cases**: Show off the power of SKALE and show how decentralized smart contract execution in Layer 2 can make an impact on the world.

-**Creativity**: This is a new domain.
-We appreciate creativity and innovative thinking.
-Now that the constraints are off, show the world what Ethereum can do!

-**Effort over perfection**: We love hustle.
-We love effort.
-We are prioritizing effort over perfection for the ETHDenver hackathon.
-We would rather see something hacked together that could be fixed up later rather than something limited by perfection.
-When we hear your pitch, please tell us about your effort.
-We’ll also look directly at your code to see the fruits of your labor.
+The dApps will be judged based on quality of the idea, effort, and the UX.
+There is no requirement for wild scaling use cases for the bounties.
+We just want to see Ethereum work fast and bring value.

-Advancements in both smart contract complexity and computation power vastly increase the types of dApps that are feasible with solidity.
-While we aren’t expecting someone to be running ADMM Optimization over the weekend, we do hope that people no longer have a fear of running out of gas or using loops in their code.
+With SKALE advancements in both smart contract complexity and computation power vastly increase the types of dApps that are feasible with solidity.
+While we aren’t expecting someone to be running ADMM Optimization over the weekend, we do hope that people no longer have a fear of running out of gas or using complex algorithms in their code :)

 ## Hackathon Idea Categories